Hi, my name is

 I thereafter structured the newly created IT department to be fit for production management.
 All in all, this was among my most craziest professional experiences, that made me learn a lot about who i am in the IT industry.

-• The Work began with the desing and implementation of a simple utility software, whose goal was to normalize Business Processes, especially for the commercial and build sites managers everyday tasks.
+• The Work began with the design and implementation of a simple utility software, whose goal was to normalize Business Processes, especially for the commercial and build sites managers everyday tasks.

 • I then made it production « almost » ready, by adding to it the seed of a DRP.
 The implemented services were relation to construction project management : Gantt Charts, Tasks Management, reporting.